WellthCare

 What to do next

-If you’re building (or rebuilding) your approach to infectious-disease telemedicine, focus on what actually changes the cost curve:
+If you’re building or rebuilding your approach, focus on what actually changes the cost curve:

 Telemedicine for infectious diseases works best when it’s treated less like a perk and more like infrastructure: a system that guides employees to the right care at the right time—and keeps manageable illnesses from becoming expensive claims.